djordje-kalojevic/HSR-Optimal-Rotation-Calculator/README.md

 ---

 *Note: The calculator's calculations are powered by various Depth-First Search algorithms.
-For detailed information about these algorithms and their implementation, please refer to the calculator's source code available on [here](https://github.com/djordje-kalojevic/HSR-Optimal-Rotation-Calculator/tree/master/calculation_scripts/character_algorithms).*
+For detailed information about these algorithms and their implementation, please refer to the calculator's source code available [here](https://github.com/djordje-kalojevic/HSR-Optimal-Rotation-Calculator/tree/master/calculation_scripts/character_algorithms).*